 This course material and class is in Italian, and it has a substantial amount of writing.

 Required Materials:

 - Textbook for the course: Susanna Nocchi, Nuova grammatica pratica della lingua italiana, Alma, Edizione aggiornata, 2012. - E-Course pack (readings) to be printed and brought to class.
-Available on Canvas. - Dictionary of your choice (Italian-English, English-Italian)
+Available on Canvas. - Dictionary (Italian-English, English-Italian).

 Course Requirements: